marikrg/human-activity-analysis/Codebook.md

 ####Using descriptive activity names

 The activities_label.txt file is read to obtain the activity labels.
-An ID-label map is created and for each activity observation the activity number is replaced by the activity label.
+An ID-label map is created and for each activity observation the activity ID is replaced by the activity label.

 ```text
 'data.frame':	10299 obs. of  1 variable: